-The email opt-in conversion rate means the number of visitors on your website who successfully joined the mailing list through your pop-up form.
+The email opt-in conversion rate means the number of visitors to your website who successfully joined the mailing list through your pop-up form.

-The email metric can change as it is based on the opt-ins position.
+The email metric can change as it is based on the opt-in position.

 The forms which are located on the homepage might affect how much conversion rate you can get compared to the landing pages.